-For a real feeling of hen exclusivity this luxury experience really is a class apart.
+For a real feeling of hen exclusivity, this luxury experience really is a class apart.
 You can enjoy private use of your own Bath spa at the beautiful Bath Cross.
-This historic and ancient spa city was founded partly thanks to the rejuvenating powers of its world famous waters.
+This historic and ancient spa city was founded partly thanks to the rejuvenating powers of its world-famous waters.

 This really is a wonderful hen party activity, completely separate from the public spas, this exclusive space will be entirely yours to sit back, relax and take it easy in fabulous surroundings.
-The intimate open air thermal bath comes complete with its own changing rooms.
-After weeks of often stressful wedding party planning this could be exactly what the nearly-wed needs, the therapeutic waters are also ideal for hens looking to enjoy a little down time away from the crowds.
+The intimate open-air thermal bath comes complete with its own changing rooms.
+After weeks of often stressful wedding party planning this could be exactly what the nearly-wed needs, the therapeutic waters are also ideal for hens looking to enjoy a little downtime away from the crowds.

-The package which includes the use towels, robes & slippers, is hugely popular with our hen parties so we would advise hen groups to book as early as possible to avoid disappointment.
+The package which includes the use of towels, robes & slippers, is hugely popular with our hen parties so we would advise hen groups to book as early as possible to avoid disappointment.